 Despite all of the research and spending in data security, the number of data breaches that occur every week demonstrate that protecting secrets is not a solved problem.
 Most organizations have the basic cyber defenses in place to secure their network; however, in many cases, hackers can still slip by and steal the protected data.

 Most people, when they think of a data breach, think of a hacker breaking through these defenses to steal an organization’s data.
 However, this isn’t always the case.
-In some cases, hackers can bypass these defenses entirely, taking advantage of other vulnerabilities that expose the sensitive data.
+In some cases, hackers can bypass these defenses entirely, taking advantage of other vulnerabilities that expose sensitive data.

 Leaky Supply Chains